Your blood glucose can provide powerful insights that empower you to fine-tune your diet and move towards your goals.

 Someone who is obese is more likely to be insulin resistant and have elevated blood glucose levels and excess energy overflowing into their bloodstream.
 However, it’s hard for them to gain more body fat because their adipose tissue is already full.
 Once they drain the excess energy from their bloodstream, they will be able to lose body fat.
 Their pancreas is likely struggling to continue producing enough insulin to keep their extra energy in storage.
 As they lose body fat, their insulin levels will reduce, and they will become more sensitive to the effects of insulin.

-For more details on the role of insulin in your body, see How to really reverse your insulin resistance.
+For more details on the role of insulin in your body, see:

-If you have plenty of stored body fat, your body will release that stored energy overnight into your bloodstream whether you follow a lower-carb diet or not.
+If you have plenty of stored body fat, your body will release that stored energy overnight into your bloodstream.

 Your body can make glucose from protein and the glycerol backbone of dietary fatty acids.
 So, if you have excess energy stored in your body, the glucose will back up in your system and overflow into your blood.